Cannabis Tea

 Why People Are Into It

 Let’s be real — a lot of folks are curious about cannabis tea because they want the effects without the smoke.
-Maybe they’re trying to quit vaping, or maybe they live in a place where combustion is frowned upon.
+Practically speaking, maybe they’re trying to quit vaping, or maybe they live in a place where combustion is frowned upon.
 Others use it for medicinal reasons — anxiety, pain, sleep issues — and find that drinking it works better than edibles for their digestion.

 There’s also something to be said for the ritual.
 Steeping something, adding honey or milk, sipping slowly — it feels different than swallowing a gummy.
 More intentional.
 More… tea ceremony, less fast food.

 And honestly?
-Consider this: you don’t have to hide a joint.
-Your landlord doesn’t sniff something burning in the hallway.
-Day to day, it’s lowerkey.
+Practically speaking, it’s lowerkey.
+You don’t have to hide a joint.
+But your landlord doesn’t sniff something burning in the hallway.
 You can make it, drink it, and wait for the effects to kick in without drawing attention.

 How to Actually Make It (Without Screwing It Up)

 Alright, let’s get practical.
-Worth adding: making good cannabis tea isn’t hard, but it does require a few key steps.
+Making good cannabis tea isn’t hard, but it does require a few key steps.
 Skip one, and you’re wasting your weed.

 Step 1: Decarb Your Weed

 This is non-negotiable.
+Practically speaking, you’re not trying to burn it — just wake up those cannabinoids.
 Take your ground cannabis and spread it on a baking sheet.
-That's why the smell will hit you.
-You’re not trying to burn it — just wake up those cannabinoids.
-Now, bake it at 240°F (115°C) for about 30–40 minutes.
+Think about it: the smell will hit you.
+Bake it at 240°F (115°C) for about 30–40 minutes.
 That’s normal.

 Let it cool completely.
 If you rush this step, you’ll be making weak tea.